tnt-fgforall/FGForAll/README.md

 3. Download the exe or jar file and place it near the `dlss-fg` directory.
 4. Install/Remove the for any game you have!
 It searches for Steam/Epic Games automatically but you can also insert the game directory that includes the nvidia dll files.
 (Drag and drop any file from the relevant directory)
+5. Install will create a backup of the dll file that is to be replaced inside a `bak` folder, as you remove the mod, the backup files will be restored to the original game folder and all the mod files will be deleted.